alacritty/alacritty/README.md

 **_Is it really the fastest terminal emulator?_**

-In the terminals we've benchmarked against, Alacritty is either faster, *way* faster, or at least neutral.
+In the terminals we've [benchmarked](http://github.com/jwilm/vtebench), Alacritty is either faster or **way** faster than the others.
+If you've found a case where this isn't true, please report a bug.

 **_macOS + tmux + vim is slow!
 I thought this was supposed to be fast!_**